kona314/transit-fedilerts/README.md

 # Usage
 - Install `transit-fedilerts` and depdencies
 - Define the agencies/services/feeds to include in `services.json`
-  - The structure of this file is documented in the JSON schema format at `services.schema.json`
+  - The structure of this file is documented in the JSON schema format at `services.schema.json` (example below)
   - While the system looks for `services.json` by default, you can define a custom path with the environment variable `SERVICES_JSON`
 - Compile TypeScript and run